 Getting around Chiang Rai

-As this Chiang Rai itinerary will focus primarily on some of my favourite temples, I feel it is important to discuss proper temple etiquette.
+As this Chiang Rai itinerary will focus primarily on some of my favourite temples, I feel it is important to discuss proper temple etiquette and answer some frequently asked questions.

 If you are entering the interior of any of the temples, make sure you take off your shoes.
 There will usually be numerous signs reminding you to do so, as well as piles of shoes outside!